mjmikulski/horology/.github/contributing.md

 4. Create documentation.
 5. Promote horology :heartpulse:

-## How to report a bug?
+## How to report a bug or propose a new amazing feature?
-Create an issue using bug template.
+Create an issue.

 ## How to commit some code?
 1. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) horology.